frichter/wgs_chd_analysis/README.md

 **DNV identification:** source code is available at https://github.com/frichter/dnv_pipeline (GATK preprocessing and FreeBayes) and https://github.com/ShenLab/igv-classifier (for IGV-driven neural network methods).

-**HeartENN:** Model weights used for the variant effect prediction are available at [HeartENN_models.tar.gz](https://www.dropbox.com/s/rerhx0sdc6y8r6v/HeartENN_models.tar.gz?dl=0) (Dropbox link, 865 Mb).
-These model weights, trained on 184 cardiac epigenomic annotations, can be used in conjunction with [Selene](https://github.com/FunctionLab/selene/archive/0.4.8.tar.gz) to predict variant effects.
+**HeartENN:** The HeartENN models repository is available at [HeartENN_models.tar.gz](https://www.dropbox.com/s/rerhx0sdc6y8r6v/HeartENN_models.tar.gz?dl=0) (Dropbox link, 865 Mb).
+You can refer to the README in the models repository for instructions to download the model weights and published variant effect predictions.
+We are in the process of finalizing this repository; in the meantime, please reach out to kc31@princeton.edu for more information on how to run these models.

 **Burden tests:** Scripts used for key steps in WGS de novo variant burden tests are included in this repository.
 - RBP_burden_analysis.R: burden of variants in post-transcriptional regulatory regions